 CLIENT: ConAm, San Diego, CA

-MISSION/SCOPE OF WORK: ConAm Management is currently overseeing construction for Cadence Apartments, an upcoming complex committed to providing chic, contemporary housing for community-minded residents.
+MISSION/SCOPE OF WORK: ConAm Management developed Cadence Apartments, a complex committed to providing chic, contemporary housing for community-minded residents.
 The building sits on one of Portland’s major bikeways and seeks to celebrate the culture of Portland’s past and present through a series of unique amenities.
 Keeping passing commuters in mind, the interior designers wanted to incorporate artwork onto the building that celebrates Portland’s allure while maintaining a home-like quality that would attract residents of all kinds.

 RESULTS: I worked directly with the client and their interior design team to brainstorm concepts that would highlight the relationship between Cadence and Portland.
 It was important to celebrate what people love about Portland to demonstrate a sense of place.
 After careful deliberation, four of my images were chosen to personalize the building as a landmark within the community.
 The images chosen embody the city’s culture, offering a sense of nostalgia to Portland natives, and perhaps wonder, to newcomers.

 Three of the images were hand-painted as murals on the inside and outside of the building.
 When deciding on the placement for the murals, the client emphasized the importance for ensuring that the exterior image would be visible to passerbys as well as welcoming home residents.
 “Watching Over Portland” is featured prominently across the entrance to the parking garage, facing N. Vancouver so that passing cyclists can break the routine during their commute.